gdmoney/aws-lambda-github-actions/README.md

 # AWS Lambda and GitHub Actions Integration

-Integrates GitHub and AWS Lambda to automate redeployment an **existing** Python based function on code changes.
+Integrates GitHub and AWS Lambda to automate update and redeployment an **existing** Python based function on code changes.

 ### Usage
 In the example below, the Lambda function will be updated every time `lambda_function.py`, `urls.py`, or `update-lambda.yml` files are modified and changes are pushed to the `master` branch.